Craving something sweet and indulgent but don’t want to break your keto streak? These keto choc-chip macadamia brownies will do the trick!

 - 2/3 cup Almond meal

-- 3 segments of Well Naturally No Sugar Added Rich Dark Chocolate (or any other sugar free chocolate) – chopped
+- 3 squares Well Naturally No Added Sugar Rich Dark Chocolate (or any other sugar free chocolate) – chopped

 - Pre-heat oven to 160°C (320°F)

-- Using your spatula move the mixture to the edges and pat down.
-Trim the edges of the paper if you like.
+- Using a spatula move the mixture to the edges and pat down.

 - Allow to cool in pan before carefully lifting the paper out and moving the entire brownie to a cooling rack.